StarArawn/kayak_ui/rfcs/widget-restructure-rfc-1.md

 let widget = MyWidget::construct(widget_id, children, props);
 ```

-As for the implementation of `Widget:;render`, it will look largely the same as the manual widgets.
+As for the implementation of `Widget::render`, it will look largely the same as the manual widgets.
 The main difference is that now props are no longer found directly on the struct.

 ##### Derive